-We’d like to think we can avoid another recession, but we can’t.
+We’d like to think we can avoid another recession in this country, but we can’t.
 Economic expansion followed by recession is simply the way things work in a capitalist society.

 Since we know it’s not a question of if, but rather when, a recession hits, we all need to be prepared.
 For families, that means having an adequate emergency fund.
 For states, it requires putting enough into reserves to ride out a downturn.

-Moody’s Analytics analyzed state reserves to see how well they would weather a moderate recession.
+Moody’s Analytics looked at state reserves to see how well they would weather a moderate recession.
 The group compared actual reserves, as a percentage of state revenues, with the necessary reserves a state would require to comfortably withstand an economic downturn.
 (How much a given state needs to hold in reserve varies depending on particular economy and tax structure.)
-While 16 states are looking good and 19 states could probably squeak by, there are 15 states that are going to be in serious trouble if we have a recession in the next one to two years.

 Here’s a ranking of all 50 states — starting with those best prepared for recession according the reserves that they hold and ending with states that need to start saving ASAP.
 Find out where your state stands.